Call for 78 positions in PhD courses at the Scuola Normale Superiore for the academic year 2018-2019.

 5.4 Successful candidates must submit to the SNS, by the deadline to be indicated in due course, the following documents:

 - a declaration of acceptance of statutory rules and regulations of the SNS, exonerating the SNS from any responsibility whatsoever for the consequences of any non-compliance;

 - the certification relating to the data declared in the application form, where stipulated by Italian law.

-5.5 Candidates in possession of a non-Italian degree admitted to the PhD course must submit on enrolment a Dichiarazione di Valore (Statement of Validity) issued by the Italian diplomatic authorities (http://www.study-in-italy.it/php5/study-italy.php?lang=EN&idorizz=3&idvert=27 )
+5.5 Successful candidates in possession of a non-Italian degree must submit upon enrolment a Dichiarazione di Valore (Statement of Validity) issued by the Italian diplomatic authorities (http://www.istruzione.it/urp/dichiarazione_valore.shtml )

-5.6 In accordance with article 71 of the Italian Presidential Decree no. 445 of 28 December 2000, (Testo unico delle disposizioni legislative e regolamentari in materia di documentazione amministrativa) and subsequent modifications and integrations thereof, the SNS in any case reserves the right to verify the veracity of the data contained in the document of identity and in the application.
-Successful candidates found not to have the requisites for admission will forfeit their right to the place.
+5.6 In accordance with article 71 of Presidential Decree no. 445 of 28 December 2000, (Testo unico delle disposizioni legislative e regolamentari in materia di documentazione amministrativa) and subsequent modifications and integrations thereof, the SNS in any case reserves the right to verify the veracity of the data contained in the document of identity and in the application.
+Successful candidates who will be found not to have the requisites for admission will forfeit their right to the place.